Visualization

 The exponents OA and OB are, respectively, the orders of the reaction relative to A and B.

-or estimated by means of Molecular Dynamics computations.
 IMPORTANT: the orders of the reaction are NOT necessarily the same as the stoichiometry coefficients!

 \(\require{\mhchem} \ce{aA +bB <=>[k_F][k_R] cC + dD}\)